 5. Individuals may not participate as a member of the University Appeals Committee in review of an appeal if they are a participant in the appeal.
 The decision of the University Appeals Committee is final.

 6. If a student is a candidate for graduation, the grade appeal must be initiated 30 days from the last day of the semester.
-The Office of the Registrar must be notified in writing of the intent to appeal the grade.
+The Registrar office must be notified in writing of the intent to appeal the grade.
 The degree will not be granted until the grade change process has been completed.

 7. No grades can be changed for any reason after a degree has been granted.